Ykizakyi-Zukio/GiacintTrustEncrypt/README.md

 # GiacintTrustEncrypt
-Encrypter program based on .NET
+Encryptor program based on .NET

 Encryption AES with random IV
 Binary encryption AES with PCKS7 padding with random IV